LICE infestation have them? treatment success? prevent the COMB

 Screening

 The most important preventive action is inspecting all family members on a regular base, by visual inspection and by combing.
-Of course especially when head lice infestation is epidemic.
-And very important: Treat all infected family members at the same time.
-New infestations from objects (hats, caps, scarves, sheets, especially plush cuddle toys, stuffed animals…) are rare Donaldson 1979, Maunder 1983.
+Of course especially when there are a lot of lice about.
+And take care to treat all infected family members all together at once.
+New infections from infected objects (hats, caps, scarves, sheets, especially plush cuddle toys, stuffed animals…) are rare ().

 Combing for lice and nits isn't just about removing them.
 It's also about being able to screen and assure yourself that you are free of them.
 In fact screening (and so early detection for head lice) belongs to the other basic and affordable health measures like tooth brushing and hand washing.
 Early diagnosis makes treatment easier and reduces the possibility of infesting others.